halawa/edx-person-course-fast/README.md

 another, such as fetching grades and course metadata.

-4. If all config is correct, you should now be able to run any of the main_-------.py scripts as `python main_-------.py`
+4. If all config is correct, you should now be able to run any of the main_-------.py scripts as `python main_-------.py` You can do a quick test run over 3 courses by switching on the "quick_run" parameter in your settings.py.

 # Common Parameters
 Some parameters are defined in the code that might affect certain analysis outputs.
 It is important to point them out